How to Recognize the Signs of Pregnancy While Breastfeeding

-New Baby, Unborn Baby, and Mother: How to Take Care of All Three
+New Baby, Unborn Baby, and Mother: How to Care for All Three

-Nutrition.
-In addition to a balance diet and prenatal vitamins, the mother should add 500 to 800 calories to her normal recommended dietary allowance.
-Approximately 300 of those calories goes to the fetus as it grows in the uterus and from 200 to 500 calories will help her maintain adequate milk production.
+- Nutrition: In addition to a balanced diet and prenatal vitamins, the mother should add 500 to 800 calories to her normal recommended dietary allowance.
+Approximately 300 of those calories goes to the fetus as it grows in the uterus and 200–500 calories will help her maintain adequate milk production.
 Increase calcium as it is needed by both the fetus and the breastfeeding child for growth and development and to avoid potential deficiencies in the mother.
 The fetus and nursing child extract a lot of calcium from the mother's body, which could predispose her to more cramps and even hypocalcemia.

-Care of nipples.
-Due to increased nipple sensitivity occurs in response to the pregnancy hormones, estrogen and progesterone, the woman's nipples may become sore.
-If she's still breastfeeding, she'll need to take extra care of the nipples to reduce nipple soreness.
-Dryness can cause nipples to become more painful and may even lead to cracking or lead to bacterial infections.
-Apply nipple shields when breastfeeding, use lanolin cream.
+- Nipple Care: Due to increased nipple sensitivity occurs in response to the pregnancy hormones, estrogen and progesterone, the woman's nipples may become sore.
+If she's still breastfeeding, she'll need to take extra care of the nipples to reduce soreness.
+Dryness can cause nipples to become more painful and may even lead to cracking or bacterial infections.
+Apply nipple shields when breastfeeding or use lanolin cream.
 As the pregnancy progresses, the nipple soreness and breast tenderness may eventually abate.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.